Calum Best Hair Transplant: Decisions, Surgeries & Costs

 Still, rates vary from clinic to clinic, so anyone considering hair restoration should understand that they may be able to get the same procedure as Best for a more competitive price.

 For example, hair transplants are available at significantly lower rates in Hungary — a 2,000-hair treatment may cost as little as £1,390 at a Budapest hair clinic.
 This is due to Hungary’s lower living expenses and salaries.

 Patients can make substantial savings by choosing a reputable hair clinic outside the UK, while still having access to experienced surgeons and cutting-edge facilities.

-Package prices are provided during consultations with hair transplant surgeons.
+Package prices are provided during a consultation with an experienced hair transplant surgeon.
 A tailored treatment plan will be created for you, based on your unique hair restoration requirements and goals.
 You’ll know the full cost of your treatment from the start, so you can relax and focus on the results.